daecepi/JobsityChallengesThirdSchool/ChallengesWeek8/Challenge1/README.md

 ## COOL APPROACHES NOT DONE FOR TIME (for next week)
 - Separing reducers in: books reducer and auth reducer (and then combine then)

+## Version release
+**(Only breaking changes from last versions are referenced for brevity)**
+- *Version 1.0.0*: Vanilla javascript, SCSS and HTML5 for UI and NodeJS server
+- *Version 2.0.0*: Usage of react for UI
+- **Version 3.0.0**: Usage of redux along side React (fields renamed on database schema **New database import required**)

 ## Authors
 - **David Eduardo Cermeño Pinzón** - *main developer*

 ## Acknowledgements
 To jobsity for producing the enviroment of a real exercise of software development
+- [Polyglot_article](https://www.thepolyglotdeveloper.com/2015/05/use-regex-to-test-password-strength-in-javascript/) for its strong password's regular expression (used for fast development in register component)